 |Cheapest mobile 3G-4G data plans and mobile modems price comparison, min contract 12 months.|

 |3G-4G data only plans||Mobile Plans with 3G-4G data|

 |Telstra 4G||1||< 40Mbps||$40||$40||$13||$15+$48upfront||$60 for 1GB data + $600 calls|

 |Optus 3G||5||$24.95||$4.99||$5||$8||$60 for 2GB data + unlimited calls|

 |Optus 4G||10||< 40Mbps||$34.95||$3.495||$11||$15|

-Obviously Telstra mobile WiFi is the most expensive, yet they claim that their mobile network coverage is better.
-I agree that Telstra’s old (H+) mobile network coverage is better everywhere.
+Obviously, Telstra mobile WiFi is the most expensive than other ISP.
+They say that network coverage is better.
+I agree Telstra´s old (H+) mobile network coverage is better that than everywhere.
 But the new Telstra 4G is still patchy here in Sydney Northern Beaches.
-For an average mobile phone user, there’s is no difference between most generations of mobile networks until they start use mobile phone for the internet.
+For an average mobile phone user, there´s is no difference between 2G 3G or 4G mobile networks until they start to use a mobile phone for the internet.